t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 --- abstract

-This document proposes the Deadline-aware Multipath Transport Protocol (DMTP) concept as an extension to the Multipath extension of QUIC (MP-QUIC).
-This extension aims to support data streams with strict latency requirements by enabling the signaling of per-stream deadlines and by combining multipath scheduling, congestion control adaptations, and optional forward error correction (FEC).
-Furthermore, by abstracting the different end-to-end paths available in a Path Aware Network (PAN) such as SCION into MP-QUIC's path identifiers, we allow an application to select its preferred paths while maintaining interoperability with standard MP-QUIC endpoints.
-This new mechanism allows endpoints to exchange and schedule deadline-aware streams across multiple network paths.
+This document proposes the Deadline-aware Multipath Transport Protocol (DMTP) concept as an extension to the Multipath Extension for QUIC (MP-QUIC).
+This extension aims to support data streams with strict latency requirements by enabling the signaling of a stream's deadline and by combining multipath scheduling, congestion control adaptations, and optional forward error correction (FEC).
+Moreover, DMTP leverages MP-QUIC's path identifiers to distinguish different end-to-end paths as they may be offered in a Path Aware Network (PAN) such as SCION.
+This allows an application to select its preferred paths while maintaining interoperability with standard MP-QUIC endpoints.
+In combination, DMTP enables endpoints to exchange and schedule deadline-aware streams across multiple network paths.

 --- middle

 # Introduction

-The Multipath Extension of QUIC {{MP-QUIC}} enhances performance by simultaneously utilizing multiple paths between endpoints.
-However, it currently lacks direct mechanisms to meet per-stream deadline requirements, which are increasingly important for real-time applications such as teleoperation, live video streaming, and interactive gaming.
-These applications demand low and bounded latency, and can often tolerate partial or no retransmission of late data.
+The Multipath Extension for QUIC {{MP-QUIC}} enhances performance by simultaneously utilizing multiple paths between endpoints.
+However, MP-QUIC currently lacks support for strict deadline requirements of real-time applications such as teleoperation, live video streaming, or interactive gaming, which are becoming increasingly important.
+These applications demand low and bounded latency, and can often tolerate no or only partial retransmission of missing data.

-Previous work on deadline-aware protocols for QUIC includes a single-path approach, namely Deadline-aware Transport Protocol {{QUIC-DTP}}, that introduced per-stream deadlines but did not exploit multipath capabilities.
-Meanwhile, our conference paper proposing DMTP {{DMTP}} highlighted how taking advantage of multiple paths, combined with forward error correction (FEC) and intelligent retransmissions, can significantly increase the fraction of packets meeting their deadlines, especially over lossy or high-latency links.
+Previous work on deadline-aware protocols for QUIC includes the Deadline-aware Transport Protocol {{QUIC-DTP}}, a single-path approach that introduced deadlines for streams but did not exploit multipath capabilities.
+Meanwhile, our DMTP {{DMTP}} approach allows to take advantage of multiple paths, combined with forward error correction (FEC) and intelligent retransmissions, to significantly increase the fraction of packets meeting their deadlines, especially in the presense of lossy or high-latency links.

 By integrating deadline-aware concepts into MP-QUIC, we seek to enable:

-1. Multipath streams with Deadlines: Scheduling and transmitting data across multiple paths, with per-stream deadlines that inform scheduling decisions.
+1. Multipath streams with Deadlines: Scheduling and transmitting data across multiple paths, with strict deadlines of streams driving scheduling decisions.
-2. Option for Path-Aware Networking: Abstracting path selection from Path-Aware Networks (e.g., {{SCION}}) by mapping each potential path to an MP-QUIC path identifier.
+2. Option for Path-Aware Networking: Support for path selection as offered in Path Aware Networks (e.g., {{SCION}}) by mapping each potential path to an MP-QUIC path identifier.
-3. Deadline-Based Retransmission / FEC: Combining optional adaptive FEC (such as {{QUIC-AFEC}}) and "smart" retransmissions only when there is time left to meet the deadline.
+3. Deadline-Based Retransmission / FEC: Combining optional adaptive FEC (such as {{QUIC-AFEC}}) and "smart" retransmissions only when there may still be time left to meet the deadline.

 This draft specifies a minimal set of protocol extensions for MP-QUIC to exchange deadline information at the transport layer, so that endpoints can coordinate scheduling for multipath transmissions with strict time constraints.
 As the first version of our proposal, our goal is to gather community feedback and gauge interest to guide future refinements.

 ## Motivation and Applications

-Real-time applications often produce data blocks (e.g., video frames or control messages) that are only valuable if delivered before their deadline.
+Real-time applications often produce data blocks (e.g., video frames or control messages) that are only valuable if delivered before a specific deadline.
 Example use cases include:

 - Teleoperation and Remote Control: Robotic control or telepresence systems require deterministic and low latency feedback.
-Missing control signals,  sensor data or video frame deadlines can lead to system instability or degraded user experience.
+Missed control signals, sensor data or video frame deadlines can lead to system instability or degraded user experience.
 - Live Streaming and Interactive Media: Latency-sensitive video or audio streams (e.g., for live concerts, online VR gaming, cloud rendering) benefit from leveraging multiple paths to sustain low-latency delivery even under varying network conditions.
 - Online Gaming: Multiplayer networked games exchange frequent, time-critical state updates.
-Late updates are effectively wasted, so a mechanism to drop or deprioritize old data can save bandwidth and improve real-time responsiveness.
+Late updates are effectively wasted, so an approach to drop or deprioritize old data can save bandwidth and improve real-time responsiveness.

 # Conventions and Definitions